vbauer/lein-jslint/README.md

 A Leiningen plugin for running javascript code through JSLint.

-It helps to detect errors and potential problems in your JavaScript code and based on [JSLint](https://github.com/reid/node-jslint).
+It helps to detect errors and potential problems in your JavaScript code and is based on [JSLint](https://github.com/reid/node-jslint).

 Pre-requirements